Too Much, Too Little, Too Late

-"Too Much, Too Little, Too Late" is a song performed by singers Johnny Mathis and Deniece Williams.
-Lyrics and music were arranged by Nat Kipner and John Vallins.
-The single was a comeback of sorts for Mathis as his last U.S. top 10 hit was 1964's "What Will Mary Say" and his last U.S. #1 hit was 1957's "Chances Are."
+"Too Much, Too Little, Too Late" is a song performed by singers Johnny Mathis and Deniece Williams, written by Nat Kipner and John Vallins.
+The single was a comeback of sorts for Mathis, because his last U.S. top 10 hit had been 1963’s "What Will Mary Say" and his last U.S. #1 hit had been 1957's "Chances Are."

 Released as a single in 1978, it reached #1 on the U.S. Billboard Hot 100 pop chart, Adult Contemporary chart, and R&B chart.
-It also reached #1 on Record World's Single Chart, but peaked at #2 on the Cashbox Top 100.
+It also reached #1 on the Record World Singles Chart, but peaked at #2 on the Cashbox Top 100.
 Outside the United States, the song peaked at #9 on the Canadian Singles Chart and #3 on the UK Singles Chart.

 "Too Much, Too Little, Too Late" was certified gold and silver in the United States and the United Kingdom by the RIAA and the British Phonographic Industry respectively.

 Later in 1978, the duo released a follow-up single, "You're All I Need to Get By" (which peaked at #47 on the Hot 100), and a full album of duets, That's What Friends Are For.
 The success of the duets with Williams prompted Mathis to record duets with a variety of partners including Jane Olivor, Dionne Warwick, Natalie Cole, Gladys Knight and Nana Mouskouri.
-A compilation album, also called Too Much, Too Little, Too Late and released by Sony Music in 1995, featured the title track among other songs by the Mathis–Williams duo.
+A compilation album, also called Too Much, Too Little, Too Late, released by Sony Music in 1995, featured the title track among other songs by the Mathis–Williams duo.